DienNM/spring-showcases/spring-security/sample02/README.md

     - Update DeeUserDetailsService to return DeeUserDetails
     - authentication-provider: using DeeAuthenticationProvider

-Case 4: Customize Authentication with extended parameters
+Case 4: Customize AuthenticationProvider with extended parameters

     - New DomainUsernamePasswordAuthenticationToken
         + User Username, domain, and Password to login